netkaruma/image-svg-vectorizer/README.md

 3. min_contour_area (int): Minimum contour area (in pixels) to include in SVG.
 Smaller contours are discarded.
 4. preserve_transparency (bool): Whether to preserve alpha channel from PNG images.
 5. use_acceleration (bool): Use Numba JIT compiler for faster processing (requires numba package).
+6. expand_contours (bool): Extending lines to cover joints.
+7. expansion_pixels (int): The magnitude of the line expansion.

 ## Method: process_image()